Fusseldieb/traytranslate/README.md

 ```
 # Windows (PowerShell)
+py -3.11 -m venv .venv # Create the environment if you haven't already
-.venv\Scripts\Activate.ps1
+.venv\Scripts\Activate.ps1 # Activate it
 ```

 And then you can either run the app directly using: `python .\tray_translate_picker.py`

-Or build into a standalone .exe with: `pyinstaller --onefile --noconsole  .\tray_translate_picker.py`
+Or build it into a standalone .exe with: `pyinstaller --onefile --noconsole  .\tray_translate_picker.py`